AHN Code of Conduct for U18s in Homestay

 - The education provider must support the social and psychological needs of international Guests that include:

 - Sensitive management of internal and external grievance processes

-- The education provider is required to establish communication arrangements with the parents / guardian of international students.
-‘Establishing communication arrangements’ means the education provider must arrange a way to contact parents / guardian in case of an emergency and for ongoing liaison concerning the students’ welfare.
-It is vital that there is a way of contacting the parents / guardian at short notice.
+- The education provider is required to establish communication arrangements with the parents/guardian of international Guests.
+‘Establishing communication arrangements’ means the education provider must arrange a way to contact parents/guardian in case of an emergency and for ongoing liaison concerning the Guests’ welfare.
+It is vital that there is a way of contacting the parents/guardian at short notice.

-- The education provider is required to advise international students of the accommodation options available to them.
+- The education provider is required to advise international Guests of the accommodation options available to them.

-- The education provider may document which category of accommodation each student is living in and ensure that the applicable monitoring and follows-up takes place.
+- The education provider may document which category of accommodation each Guest is living in and ensure that the applicable monitoring and follows-up takes place.